gocd/www.go.cd/contribute/index.markdown

 If it's been over a week, and you haven't heard anything, you might want to try and nudge things along.
 You can use the [developer's group](https://groups.google.com/forum/#!forum/go-cd-dev) mailing list for this.
 You can also leave another comment on the pull request.

-While you're waiting for feedback on your pull request, open up a few other pull requests and give someone else some!
+While you're waiting for feedback on your pull request, open up a few other pull requests and give someone else some feedback!
 I'm sure they'll appreciate it in the same way that you appreciate feedback on your patches.

 #### Iterate as necessary
 It's entirely possible that the feedback you get will suggest changes.
 Don't get discouraged: the whole point of contributing to an active open source project is to tap into community knowledge.
 If people are encouraging you to tweak your code, then it's worth making the tweaks and resubmitting.

 ## <a name="after-commit-is-merged"></a> After Commit is merged

+#### Build
+We build Go using Go!
+So once your commit is merged relevant pipelines get triggered.
+You can track them [here](https://build.go.cd/).

 #### Spec, Unit test, Integration test failures
 After the commit is merged there might be Spec failures (rails) or Unit / Integration test failures (Java), in which case we will notify you about the failures & revert your commit so that you can fix them and issue a fresh pull request.